microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Build-Parameters-(Environment-variables).md

 `$(SYSDIR)` in the table is defined as the result of [GetSystemDirectory()](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724373(v=vs.85).aspx)
 `$(WINDOWS)` in the table is defined as the result of [SHGetFolderPath()](https://msdn.microsoft.com/en-us/library/windows/desktop/bb762181(v=vs.85).aspx) with [CSIDL_WINDOWS](https://msdn.microsoft.com/en-us/library/windows/desktop/bb762494(v=vs.85).aspx)

-The [Tool guidelines (EDN04)](../Tool-guidelines-(EDN04)) state that the tools should be deterministic regardless of these values varying across invocations.

 # Other build systems
 For example in MSBuild you can write: